taverntesting/taverntesting.github.io/plugins.md

 - `verify` takes one argument, which is the return value from the `run` method on your request class.
-It should read whatever information is relevant from this response object and verify that it is as expected.
+It should read whatever information is relevant from this response object and verify that it is as expected, then return any values from the response which should be saved into the test block config.
+A plugin does not need to save anything - just return an empty dictionary if you don't want to save anything.
 There are some utilities on `BaseResponse` to help with this, including printing errors and checking return values.
-The easiest way to
+This should raise a `tavern.exceptions.TestFailError` if verification fails.
+The easiest way to verify the response is to call `self._adderr` with a string to a list called `self.errors` for every error encountered.
+If there is anything in this dictionary at the end of `verify`, raise an exception.

 - `__str__` should return a human-readable string describing the response.
 This is mainly for debugging, and should only give as much information as you think